Function objects and lambdas

 returns the function g

-, that is a brand new function that apples f
+, which is a brand new function that apples f

 twice, whatever f